Saturday, November 5, 2011

 1956: Fats Domino had the #1 R&B song with "Blueberry Hill".

-1957: Danny & the Juniors released the single "At the Hop".
+1957: Danny & the Juniors released the single "At The Hop".

 1958: Elvis Presley went on maneuvers with the U.S. Army's 32nd Tank Regiment near the German-Czechoslovakia border.

-1958: Tommy Edwards continued to hold the #1 song as "It's All in the Game" remained there for a sixth week.
+1958: Tommy Edwards continued to hold the #1 song as "It's All In The Game" remained there for a sixth week.

 1962: Herb Alpert & the Tijuana Brass moved from 95 to 64 with their classic instrumental "The Lonely Bull".

-1962: The Crystals topped the chart with "He's a Rebel".
-Gene Pitney moved up from behind with "Only Love Can Break a Heart" while the Contours' great song "Do You Love Me" sat at #3.
-Bobby "Boris" Pickett fell from #1 with "Monster Mash" while Brenda Lee's new song "All Alone Am I reached #5.
-The rest of the Top 10: The 4 Seasons were on fire as "Big Girls Don't Cry" moved from 17 to 6 in just its third week, Johnny Mathis edged up with "Gina", Chubby Checker's "Limbo Rock (How low can you go?) moved from 18-8, Neil Sedaka had another big hit "Next Door to An Angel" and Elvis Presley's "Return to Sender" moved from 20-10.
+1962: The Crystals topped the chart with "He's A Rebel".
+Gene Pitney moved up from behind with "Only Love Can Break A Heart" while the Contours' great song "Do You Love Me" sat at #3.
+Bobby "Boris" Pickett fell from #1 with "Monster Mash" while Brenda Lee's new song "All Alone Am I" reached #5.
+The rest of the Top 10: The 4 Seasons were on fire as "Big Girls Don't Cry" moved from 17 to 6 in just its third week, Johnny Mathis edged up with "Gina", Chubby Checker's "Limbo Rock" (How low can you go?) moved from 18-8, Neil Sedaka had another big hit "Next Door To An Angel" and Elvis Presley's "Return To Sender" moved from 20-10.

 1967: The Beatles completed work on the movie Magical Mystery Tour, filming at drummer Ringo Starr's house in Weybridge, Surrey, England.